Alternate Monk

 Multiclassing and the Monk

 Ability Score Minimum.
-As a multiclass character, you must have at least a 13 in both Dexterity and Wisdom to take a level in this class, or to take a level in another class if you are already a Monk.
+As a multiclass character, you must have a minimum of 13 in both Dexterity and Wisdom to take a level in this class, or to take a level in another class if you are already a Monk.

 Proficiencies.
 If Monk isn't your initial class, here are the proficiencies you gain when you take your first level as a Monk: simple weapons, shortswords.

 Ki Points.
-If you have a feature from another class that allows you to learn and use Techniques, you can use your Ki Points to use the Techniques you gained through that feature, and you can use Ki Points from that feature to use Monk Techniques.
+If you have another feature that allows you to learn and use Techniques, you can use your Ki from either feature to use Techniques you know.

 The Monk